AdrianRRojo/weather-app-rust/readme.md

-# Weather App in Rust
+# Weather App in Rust --- WIP

 ## Introduction
 This weather app is designed as a learning project to further my skills in the Rust programming language.
 It's a simple, yet functional app that provides current weather information.